PSYCH 744 : Experimental Design and Quantitative Methods for Psychology

 - Understand and describe basic statistical concepts used in quantitative data analysis such as the attributes of variables, different measurement scales and types of research designs.
 (Capability 1)

-- Review the assumptions of parametric and non-parametric designs, while understanding the advantages and disadvantages of both, as well as screen data for assumptions of parametric tests.
+- Review the assumptions of parametric and non-parametric designs and understand the advantages and disadvantages of both.
+Be able to screen data for assumptions of parametric tests.
 (Capability 1)

 - Review the current research literature in your area of interest and describe and critique the most commonly employed statistical techniques.
 (Capability 2)

 - Perform and interpret multiple regression analysis by computer (simultaneous, hierarchical, logistic) and solve a regression equation by hand.
 Understand that multiple regression can be used to determine: how well a set of variables are able to predict the criterion; the relative contribution of each of the variables that make up the model; which variable is the best predictor over and above the other IVs included in the set; whether a particular predictor variable is still able to predict the criterion when the effects of covariate(s) are controlled for.
 (Capability 3)

 - Conduct and report on a three-way split-plot ANOVA and perform any necessary post-hoc and/or simple effects tests.
 Understand the main types of analysis of variance and when to perform each.
 (Capability 3)

 Students must have prior and basic knowledge of statistics and research methods from an undergraduate course.

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.